tmeulenb/filler/README.md

-# Filler - A tetris like game where champions battle eachother on a N x N grid.
+# Filler - A tetris-like game where champions battle eachother on a N x N grid.

  </br>
 <em>Summary: